mradrianhh/MIPS-vm/MIPS-vm-v2.0/README.md

 # Virtual CPU

 The CPU is inspired by the design of a classic RISC pipeline.
-This means that it's designed to implement a five step pipeline comprising of:
+This means that it's designed to implement a five step pipeline comprising of 5 pipestages:

-1. Fetch instruction.
+1. IF: Fetch instruction from I-cache.
-2. Decode instruction and fetch registers.
+2. RD: Decode instruction and fetch registers.
-3. Execute instruction..
-4. Access memory.
-5. Register write back.
+3. ALU: Perform arithmethic or logical operation in one clock.
+Floating-point math and divide/multiply can't be done in one clock.
+4. MEM: Instructions can read/write memory variables in D-cache.
+5. WB: Write back value to register file.

+One thing to note is that memory access occurs after the ALU, so an instruction can't perform arithmethic/logical operations on memory variables.
+They must be fetched into registers first.

 Between each stage, there are buffers to forward information from one stage to the next.